Rebecca C. Mandeville, MACP, LMFT, CCTP

 About Rebecca

-The now widely used terms Family Scapegoating Abuse (FSA) is a result of Rebecca’s original Family Systems research conducted while serving as Core Faculty at the world-renowned Institute of Transpersonal Psychology, and is also informed by her personal experience of FSA as well over two decades of clinical experience treating adult survivors of this poorly understood form of ‘invisible’ (psycho-emotional) systemic abuse.
+The now widely used terms Family Scapegoating Abuse (FSA) is a result of Rebecca’s original Family Systems research conducted while serving as Core Faculty at the world-renowned Institute of Transpersonal Psychology, and is also informed by her personal experience of FSA, in addition to over two decades of clinical experience treating adult survivors of this poorly understood form of ‘invisible’ (psycho-emotional) systemic abuse.

 Most recently Rebecca’s research on family systems and cult dynamics was referenced by Dr. Sam Vaknin (who popularized the term ‘Narcissistic Abuse’ decades ago) in his video on Family Mobbing, (you can watch Rebecca’s video on Family Mobbing, which preceded Dr. Vaknin’s, here).